Dick Peth

-Dick Peth is the head coach for the Wartburg Knights men's basketball program, in his 26th season at Wartburg and 38th year as a college head basketball coach.
+Dick Peth is a former men's basketball player and coach.
+In April 2024, Peth announced his retirement from Wartburg College after 27 seasons at the helm.
 He is an alumnus of the University of Iowa, 1979.

 Playing career

 Dick Peth played high school basketball at Tomah High School in Tomah, Wisconsin.
-In high school he was a 3 time first-team all-conference player and finished his career with 1,331 points which ranks second on the LaCrosse Tribune's all-time boys' basketball list.
-In 2013 Peth was inducted into the Wisconsin basketball hall of fame.
-After high school he went on to play basketball at the University of Iowa from 1975 to 1979 for legendary Iowa head coach Lute Olson.
+In high school, he was a 3 time first-team all-conference player and finished his career with 1,331 points which ranks second on the LaCrosse Tribune's all-time boys' basketball list.
+In 2013, Peth was inducted into the Wisconsin Basketball Hall of Fame.
+After high school, he went on to play basketball at the University of Iowa from 1975 to 1979 for legendary Iowa head coach Lute Olson.
 Peth was a 4-year member of the basketball program.
 During his senior season he was named team co-captain and started for the Big Ten champion 1978–79 Iowa team.
 To date this is the last regular season championship Iowa has won.

 Coaching career

 Denver University

 Peth began his coaching career in 1980 as an assistant for Denver University.
-He was elevated to head coach in April 1985 following the death of then head coach Floyd Theard, who passed away from a heart attack following the 1985 season.
+He was elevated to head coach in April 1985 following the death of then head coach Floyd Theard, who died from a heart attack following the 1985 season.
 Peth went on to coach for the Denver for 12 seasons.
-During his tenure he lead them to 221 wins and 3 NCAA tournament appearances.
+During his tenure he led them to 221 wins and 3 NCAA tournament appearances.
 He was inducted into Denver University's athletic hall of fame in 2020 and is still the winningest coach in the program history.